caltechlibrary/dataset/dsv1/README.md

 dsv1
 ====

-This module provides limited read support for v1 based dataset collections.
-It is intended to assure easy migration of data from a version 1 dataset collection to the current version of the dataset collection.
+This module provides limited read only support for v1 based dataset collections.
+It is intended to enable migration of data from a version 1 dataset collection to the current version of the dataset collection.